pactflow/katacoda-workshops/pactflow-getting-started-java/step3.md

 1. You could run the pact test with `./gradlew clean test`{{execute}}
 1. There is a contract file that has been created at `/root/example-consumer-java-junit/build/pacts/pactflow-example-consumer-java-junit-pactflow-example-provider-springboot.json`
+   1. You can see this in your editor by running `cat /root/example-consumer-java-junit/build/pacts/pactflow-example-consumer-java-junit-pactflow-example-provider-springboot.json | jq .`{{execute}}
+   2. Or you can click the Editor tab and search for the file with `command+p` or `ctrl+p`

 ### References